List of The Lizzie Bennet Diaries episodes

 The Lizzie Bennet Diaries is an American web series in the style of video blogging created by Hank Green and Bernie Su, based on the novel Pride and Prejudice by Jane Austen.
-The series premiered on YouTube on April 9, 2012 and concluded with its 100th episode on March 28, 2013.
+The series premiered on YouTube on April 9, 2012, and concluded with its 100th episode on March 28, 2013.
 It starred Ashley Clements, Mary Kate Wiles, Laura Spencer, Julia Cho and Daniel Vincent Gordh.

-Over the series' run other characters aside from Lizzie made their own vlogs, complementing the plot.
-Lydia tells her side of events at her own channel, The Lydia Bennet, Maria Lu shares her experiences at work with her older sister Charlotte at Maria of the Lu, Mr. Collins posts instructional videos from his company at Collins and Collins, and Gigi Darcy says her piece at Pemberley Digital.
+Aside from Lizzie's 100 regular episodes and 10 Q&As videos, over the series' run other characters made their own vlogs, complementing the plot.
+Lydia tells her side of events in 34 episodes (including Q&A and special videos) at her own channel, The Lydia Bennet; Maria Lu shares her experiences at work with her older sister Charlotte in 7 episodes at Maria of the Lu; Mr. Collins posts 8 instructional videos from his company at Collins and Collins; and Gigi Darcy says her piece in 6 episodes at Pemberley Digital.
+This brings the total of episodes to 165.